darthneel/sql_notes/README.md

   ```sql
   SELECT COUNT(*) FROM users;
   ```
-  * We can combine function also
+  * We can also combine functions
     * how many states are users from
     ```sql
     SELECT COUNT(DISTINCT state) FROM users;